 Many of the great disruptors have become multi-millionaires and, in the case of Jeff Bezos, the richest man on the planet.
 No one becomes that wealthy without completely embracing the capitalist system with all its opportunities for upward social mobility and large-scale transformation as well as the inequalities it can cause.

 Bezos’ commitment to capitalism and his ambition fueled his years on Wall Street after finishing college.
-As a hedge fund manager, he saw the potential of the internet and decided it was the opportunity of a
+As a hedge fund manager, he saw the potential of the internet and decided it was the opportunity of a life-time.

 In 1994 he decided to start own business, headed to Seattle and scraped together enough money from friends and family to fund his fledgling company.
 Using early and relatively primitive digital technology, he sold books over the internet and started making money immediately.